 Letter 363: Have you been seized by the same feeling that has seized us?

-That you imitate Heracles in your labor and Perseus in your speed — well done.
-But we beg that your wings not only carry you swiftly beyond the Euphrates, but also bring you back quickly to the Orontes, our river.
+That in your toil you imitate Heracles, and in your speed Perseus, you do well.
+But we beg of your wings not only to carry you swiftly beyond the Euphrates, but also to bring you back quickly to the Orontes, our river.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.